 When I added a large "No Soliciting" sign to my front yard, positioned so that most people would be able to see it before getting out of their cars, I expected it to help a little.
 I knew that the most rabid Christians would not see it as applying to them.
-They were their to convert me to their delusion and not to sell me anything.
+They were their to convert me and not to sell me anything.
 Still, I figured the sign might have some impact.
 While it effectively ended most non-religious door-to-door sales, it had no measurable effect on proselytizing.

 I decided that it was time to be even clearer with the would-be converters.
 I added a symbol which I thought would be difficult for anyone to mistake.
 It helped tremendously, and I thought I might finally see the end of door-to-door proselytizing.
 Close, but no cigar.